IBM/universal-connectors/docs/faqs_gi.md

     794c5bb44c-cdp9g

-5.	**Connection is in red or yellow and has an unhealthy Connectivity status on the Connections page.**
+5.	**The connection is in red or yellow and has an unhealthy Connectivity status on the Connections page.**

-•	Connect with CLI tools to your openshift cluster.
+•	Connect via CLI to your openshift cluster.

 Example: